Lady Gaga Flaunts Lots Of Skin, Goes For An Underboob Show At The Grammys

 Lady Gaga decides to go braless as she rocks an outrageously cleavage-baring crop top and leather hotpants on Sunday’s Grammy Awards red carpet at the Los Angeles’s Staples Center.
 She’s a proclaimed trendsetter as all eyes were on her black ensemble which features a major underboob show.

 Although ranking the top spot as the worst-dressed during the evening’s affair, still, Lady Gaga wowed us with her sexy and daring outfit this year.
-Not known for being a woman of subtleness–remember, that all meat dress she wore at the 2010 MTV video music awards?
-Well, she made headlines once again as she strutted the red carpet of 2017 Grammy Awards flashing the new trendiest kind of cleavage— the underboob.
+She not known for being a woman of subtleness–remember, that all meat dress she wore at the 2010 MTV video music awards?
+Well, she made headlines once again as she strutted the red carpet of the 2017 Grammy Awards flashing the new trendiest kind of cleavage— the underboob.

 The “A Million Reasons” songstress rocked a skin-baring barely-there black crocodile skin top which shows off her toned midriff and underboobs.
 Her breasts were expertly covered by the leather material, not allowing for even a noticeable sneak peek.
 The top was covered in scary-looking black spines on the arms and collar.
 Talk about borrowing a porcupine’s quills.
 For her lower half, she donned a pair of black leather hotpants covered in dangling chains which showed a glimpse of her pert derriere.